kekyo/prettier-max/README.md

   // Run TypeScript validation after formatting
   // Default: true
+  // Set to a string to point to a specific tsconfig.json (relative to the project root)
   typescript: true,

   // Detect usage of deprecated symbols marked with `@deprecated` JSDoc tag